Georgetown sophs Akinjo, LeBlanc off men’s basketball team

 Coach Patrick Ewing announced Monday the two are off the roster “effective immediately.”

-The written statement did not specify why Akinjo and LeBlanc are leaving the Hoyas, who are off to a 4-3 start.
+The written statement did not say why Akinjo and LeBlanc are gone from the Hoyas, who are off to a 4-3 start.

+Without offering any specifics on what led to either player’s departure, a university spokesperson issued another statement hours later, saying: “Georgetown takes student conduct issues very seriously and ensures that they are investigated thoroughly.
+While we are not able to comment on specific cases, we have processes for investigating and adjudicating alleged violations of our student code that are fair to both parties.”

 Akinjo, Georgetown’s starting point guard, and LeBlanc, a front-court reserve, were two of Ewing’s top players, both among the top five scorers this season.
 They were a key part of a group the third-year coach hoped would help lead the school back to the NCAA Tournament for the first time since the 2014-15 season, when it made it under John Thompson III.